IBM/autopilot/README.md

   name: autopilot
 ```

+If you do not want to create a new namespace and use an existing one, then set `create: false` and specify the namespace name.
+Notice that you **must** label the namespace `oc label ns <namespace> openshift.io/cluster-monitoring=true` to have Prometheus scrape metrics from Autopilot.

-- To pull images from `cil15` registry, the admin needs to add `imagePullSecret` data in one of the helm charts.
-Both webhook and controller have such entry.
+- To pull the image from `cil15` registry, the admin needs to add `imagePullSecret` data in one of the helm charts.
 It is possible to avoid the creation of the pull secret by setting the value `create` to false in the imagePullSecret block, and by setting the name of the one that will be used (i.e., `all-icr-io`).

 ```yaml
 pullSecrets: